-1. Penalizing the player a small number of days reflection time (such as 2).
-(This penalty reflects the philosophy for a penalty simply to get the player's attention concerning misbehaviour and to dissuade him/her from continuing such behaviour.
-See §3.23. concerning the philosophy behind warnings and penalties.);

-- 2. Penalizing the player an amount of reflection time based on the amount the player still has remaining to use for his DMD play the greater the reflection time still available to the player, the greater the amount penalized.
+- 1. Penalizing the player a small number of days reflection time (such as 2).
+(This penalty reflects the philosophy for a penalty simply to get the player's attention concerning misbehaviour and to dissuade the player from continuing such behaviour.
+See §3.23. concerning the philosophy behind warnings and penalties.) - 2.
+Penalizing the player an amount of reflection time based on the amount the player still has remaining to use for his DMD play the greater the reflection time still available to the player, the greater the amount penalized.
 (This penalty reflects the philosophy of incapacitating a player from misbehaviour.) - 3.
-Sending a recommendation (along with the details of the repetitive Code of Conduct violations) to the player's National Delegate that the player be given lower priority for selection in future events, - 4.
-Sending a recommendation (along with the details of the repetitive Code of Conduct violations) to the ICCF WTD that the player be suspended from ICCF play for some period of time.
-[Reference: Code of Conduct (Guidelines)]
+Sending a recommendation (along with the details of the repetitive code of conduct violations) to the player's national delegate that the player be given lower priority for selection in future events, - 4.
+Sending a recommendation (along with the details of the repetitive code of conduct violations) to the ICCF WTD that the player be suspended from ICCF play for some time.